fnando/babel-schmooze-sprockets/README.md

 Then you can install your custom plugin with `npm install --save-dev <your custom plugin>`.

 You'll also have to redefine Sprocket's Babel initialization.
-Create a file at `config/initializers/babel.rb`; the following example is the default configuration, so you should :
+Create a file at `config/initializers/babel.rb`; the following example extends the default configuration:

 ```ruby
 Rails.application.config.assets.configure do |env|